 Read a specific book or watch a specific movie on Christmas Eve

 The Night Before Christmas is a great option for this, but you can pick any book that you and your kids love.
 My husband’s family always read The Polar Express before going to bed on Christmas Eve.
 Both of our families also had a specific movie that we watched on Christmas Eve.
 I loved sitting down with a bowl of ice cream after a great dinner and watching A Christmas Story with my family, and I loved reading The Night Before Christmas right before bed.
-You can use either tradition or both like my family did.
+My husband’s family watched A Muppet Christmas Carol every Christmas Eve.
+You can use either tradition or both, like my family did.

 Let your kids open a single present on Christmas Eve